 In addition to these protected classes, the Ohio Fair Housing Law (Ohio Revised Code Section 4112) offers legal protection based on:

-Ancestry: Your family's place or origin cannot disqualify you from access to housing.
+- Ancestry: Your family's place of origin cannot disqualify you from access to housing.

 What Qualifies as Discrimination in Ohio?